Take Action

 Implement your plan

 Ensure that you’ve communicated the intended outcomes of your actions broadly, and then get started on your plan.
-Acknowledge the stakeholders who are stepping forward to build climate resilience.
+Acknowledge the team members who are stepping forward to build climate resilience.
 Generate additional support by involving civic groups or local celebrities who support your efforts.

 Monitor your results

 Actively seek input and feedback to check if the actions you take are yielding the benefits you envisioned.
-Watch for early wins you can use to show the public and other stakeholders the efficacy of building resilience.
+Watch for early wins you can use to show the team and members of the public the efficacy of building resilience.
 Leverage these successes to gain funding and support for larger initiatives.
 Similarly, watch for any less-than-optimal results and address them as soon as possible.

 Pay attention to factors beyond your control, such as an economic downturn that could impact your outcomes.
 Measure the effectiveness of each step and make any adjustments necessary before moving to the next phase.